Juan-Jones/blogsphere/content/blog/ways-to-make-money-online.md

 ### 25. Develop and Design Websites

-{{< image src="images/post/website-development.jpg" caption="" alt="Website Development" height="400" width="200" position=".center" command="fit" option="q100" class="img-fluid" title="Website Development" webp="false" >}}
+{{< image src="images/post/website-development.jpg" caption="" alt="Website Development" height="400" width="200" position="center" command="fit" option="q100" class="img-fluid" title="Website Development" webp="false" >}}

 If you have web design and development skills, you can create websites for clients or customize existing templates.
 Platforms like WordPress or Wix offer opportunities to showcase your work.

-_Website Development Startup Cost:_ Starting a web design business may involve moderate startup costs.
+_Website Developer Up-front Cost:_ Starting a web design business may involve moderate startup costs.
 These costs include domain registration, web hosting, design software subscriptions (like Adobe Creative Suite), and possibly investing in project management tools or CRM systems.

-_Website Development Level of Difficulty:_ The level of difficulty can range from moderate to high.
+_How Difficult is Website Development?_ The level of difficulty can range from moderate to high.
 Proficiency in web design, coding languages (HTML, CSS, JavaScript), and UX/UI principles is essential.
 Additionally, understanding client needs, effective communication, and time management are crucial for successful project delivery.

-_Resources and Tools:_ Access to web design software, like Adobe XD, Sketch, or Figma, and familiarity with Content Management Systems (CMS) such as WordPress, Wix, or Squarespace is vital.
+_Website Developer Tools and Resources:_ Access to web design software, like Adobe XD, Sketch, or Figma, and familiarity with Content Management Systems (CMS) such as WordPress, Wix, or Squarespace is vital.
 Additionally, project management tools like Trello or Asana might streamline workflow.

 ### 26. Provide Genealogy Research